-For you:
+For your business:

-Encourage loyalty - You provide incentive for the key employee to remain loyal to your company for a predetermined service period.
+Encourage loyalty - You provide incentive for the key employee to remain loyal to your organization for a predetermined service period.

-Receive a tax deduction - In the year the bonus is paid or the life policy is transferred to the key employee, your company receives a tax deduction for the entire bonus.
-Any gain in the policy at this time of transfer is taxable to you.
+Receive a tax deduction -In the year the bonus is paid or the life policy is transferred to the key employee, a tax deduction is received for the entire bonus.